chef-boneyard/stove/README.md

         --[no-]jira                  [Don't] Resolve JIRA issues

 Global Options:
-        --locale [LANGUAGE]          Change the language to output messages --log-level [LEVEL]          Set the log verbosity
+        --log-level [LEVEL]          Set the log verbosity
         --category [CATEGORY]        Set category for the cookbook --path [PATH]                Change the path to a cookbook